sanger/eln_pmb_bridge/README.md

 ---

 - Property folders contain config information for the ELN PMB Bridge, Printers and Mailing, and various setup directories.
-- A file, in the expected format is dropped by IDBS-ELN into the poll folder.
+- A file (with _TEMP extension) is dropped by IDBS-ELN into the poll folder.
+- IDBS-ELN populate the content of this file, then rename the file when completed (removing the TEMP extension.)
-- The Watch Service pulls the new file and create a print job request.
+- The Watch Service pulls the newly named file, and create a print job request.
 - This request is then sent to PMB, which prints the labels.

 Running